YaleComputerSociety/yaleims/README.md

    npm install
    ```

-3. Set up environment variables in `.env.local` for the frontend:
+3. Set up environment variables in `.env.local` for the frontend (you can skip this for now!):
    ```bash
    NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key
    NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain